-The MH&LD Delivery Unit currently fund a total of 131 Mental Health and 174 Learning Disability independent care sector placements/packages.
+The MH&LD Delivery Unit currently fund a total of 137 Mental Health and 178 Learning Disability independent care sector placements/packages.
 Welsh Government Audit requirements places an obligation on commissioners to undertake a QA commissioning review of each placement on an annual basis and that each new placement is initially reviewed within 3 months.

 There has been a notable increase in new funding requests in comparison to Quarter 1.
-In total requests have increased from 35 (Q1) to 55 (Q2).
+In total requests have increased from 35 (Q1), 55 (Q2) to 40 (Q3).
 The increase is across both Mental Health and Learning Disability services.
-It is important for this increase to be understood in more detail and analysed at Commissioning Team level in the first instance.
+Data is currently being collated to analyse and inform on trends and demand.